qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

+# Minivan

+A 40% keyboard made by https://thevankeyboards.com This keymap is for the default 12x12x12x8 keys arrangement.

 # Dvorak² no-dead-keys ₍₁₂,₁₂,₁₂,₈₎

-This is a Dvorak layout for the Minivan "40% keyboard" (default 44 keys).
 The accented characters would likely cover Dutch, German, French, Finnish, Norwegian, Swedish, Italian and Spanish, besides English (Unicode input).
 It has two Unicode layers, so that the dead-keys system can be de-activated.